 In the reference configuration, only new Media Rules were defined.
 All other rules under Domain Policies, linked together on End Point Policy Groups later in this section, used one of the default sets already pre-defined in the configuration.
 Please note that changes should not be made to any of the defaults.
 If changes are needed, it is recommended to create a new rule by cloning one the defaults and then make the necessary changes to the new rule.

 6.9.1.
 Media Rules

 A media rule defines the processing to be applied to the selected media.
-For the compliance test, the default media rule default-low-med was used for both IP Office and Sunrise.
+For the compliance test, media rules were created for both Avaya IP Office and Swisscom to use SRTP.